OPQAM/edoC/Assembly/UnderTheHood/SystemsProg/WebProject/readme.md

 Need to add a short text explaining the stack.
 What it is, etc. Make it understandable and easy to read.

+Also added the file explainingMemoryLeaks.md.
+It's important and relevant to explain a bit more about how memory works, how it can leak and the consequences of that

 --snip--